Water Filter Buying Guide (UK)

 Quick pick (if you only choose one)

-Overall favourite: A UK-appropriate water filter that targets taste + common contaminants
+Overall pick: A UK-appropriate water filter that targets taste + common contaminants

-👉 Start here: See the Water hub →
+👉 Start here: See the Water topic →

-👉 Ready to buy?
-Best water filters (UK) →
+👉 Ready to buy? water filters (UK) →: shortlist

 Tip: if you’re comparing options, scroll to the Quick comparison section below.